Buying Foreclosure Versus Short Sale Home With FHA Loans

 Benefits Of A Foreclosure Versus A Short Sale; Short Sale Homes

-The real estate and banking collapse of 2008 has devastated millions of home owners throughout the country where housing values have plummeted and wiped out equity of homeowners.
+The real estate and banking collapse of 2008 has devastated millions of homeowners throughout the country where housing values have plummeted and wiped out the equity of homeowners.

-- Millions of hard working Americans who have lost their jobs could no long afford their monthly mortgage payments
+- Millions of hard-working Americans who have lost their jobs could no longer afford their monthly mortgage payments

-- Unfortunately, the majority of the homeowners found out that the mortgage balance of their homes were higher than the value of their homes
+- Unfortunately, the majority of the homeowners found out that the mortgage balance of their homes was higher than the value of their homes

 - Many were forced to contact their banks or lender and offer them the keys in lieu of a foreclosure and/or short sale

-- Many did not know what the advantages and disadvantages of a foreclosure versus a short sale
+Many did not know what the advantages and disadvantages of foreclosure versus a short sale.

 How Do Short Sales Work?